 The classroom teacher will notify parents about each field trip.
-All students are required to ride the bus to and from the field trip unless prior approval has been Field trips are planned for educational given. purposes to meet classroom objectives.
+All students are required to ride the bus to and from the field trip unless prior approval has been given.
+Field trips are planned for educational purposes to meet classroom objectives.
 Participation in a field trip experience is a privilege extended to those students who have demonstrated effort in attendance, completing work to maintain grades, and exhibiting proper behavior and citizenship skills.
 In deciding to attend a field trip, the student accepts full responsibility for his/her actions while on the trip.
 If the trip involves advance purchase of tickets, the school district will be unable to refund the cost of the ticket if a child is absent or unable to participate in the trip.
+Prior to any trip, student belongings may be searched before boarding school transportation.